benrady/chronicle/README.md

 # Installation:

 Chronicle requires JRuby 1.5.
+To install the gem, you'll also need bundler and rake (which you can install as gems).

-Installing the chronicle gem should be as easy as:
+Once you have the pre-requisites, installing the chronicle gem should be as easy as:

     $ git clone git://github.com/benrady/chronicle.git
     $ cd chronicle